aautcsh/idkfa/README.md

 ### Setup ###

-CMDline options are not yet implemented so you will have to edit main.js and run it.
+CMDline options are not yet implemented so you will have to edit source and run ./js/main.js.
+Edit ./js/main.js for selecting chunks and ./js/lib/engine.js to add keys.

 ```
 #!bash